Dave-team/Knowledge-base/CBT.md

 **Finding evidence**
 Think of your automatic thoughts as hypotesis.
 Don't take them as truth and look at them for what they are - thoughts made up in my mind that are likely strongly enforced because of the mood I'm feeling

--	Have I had any experiences or is there any information that suggests that this thought is not completely true all the time?
+-	Have I had any experiences or is there any information that suggests that this thought is not completely true all the time and maybe only happened a few times in the past and it went well other times?
 -	If my best friend or someone I loved had this thought, what would I tell them?
 -	If my best friend or someone who cares about me knew I was thinking this thought, what would they say to me?
 What factual evidence would they point out to me that suggests my hot thought is not 100% true?
 -	Are there any small pieces of information that contradict my hot thought that I might be ignoring or discounting as not important?